-The Kay Dore' Counseling Clinic (KDCC) was established in 2001 through a grant from the William Dore' Foundation and serves as an educational and best practices professional training site for students in the Psychology Department at McNeese State University.
-Through its programs the KDCC provides behavioral health services to adults and children in Southwest Louisiana and conducts research to advance the knowledge base of effective treatment.
-The KDCC is located on the McNeese State University campus in Farrar Hall room 223.
+The Kay Doré Counseling Clinic (KDCC) was established in 2001 through a grant from the William Doré Foundation and serves as an educational and best practices professional training site for students in the Psychology Department at McNeese State University.
+Through its programs the Kay Dore Counseling Clinic provides behavioral health services to adults and children in Southwest Louisiana and conducts research to advance the knowledge base of effective treatment.
+The Kay Dore Counseling Clnic is located on the McNeese State University campus in Farrar Hall room 223.

 - Counseling Services provides low-or no-cost counseling services to adults and children in Southwest Louisiana.
-Services are offered in the KDCC between the hours of 8-5 Monday through Friday.
+Services are offered in the KDCC between the hours of 8:00 A.M. to 5:00 P.M.
+Monday through Friday.
 This program serves as a critically important stop-gap program for children and adults in need of mental health care but who cannot afford services from other community agencies.

 Counseling services are available for adults, teenagers, and/or children and is conducted in individual or group sessions as determined by client need.
 Counselors are master's level interns under the supervision of a doctoral level Licensed Professional Counselor (LPC) and licensed psychologist.